ayush-AI/react_coursera/src/components/react forms.md

 ### Code snippets explained
  - this.state represents the current state of the function.

- -handleInputChange is a method that is used for updating the state of the form component so the change can be seen by the user.
+ - handleInputChange is a method that is used for updating the state of the form component so the change can be seen by the user.
- -handleSubmit is the method for handeling the submission of the   form and preventing the page from reloading.
+ - handleSubmit is the method for handeling the submission of the   form and preventing the page from reloading.

 #### Meaning of the some code snippets